TechGaming-558/TechGaming-558/README.md

 - 👋 Hi, I’m @TechGaming-558
 - 👀 I’m interested in Technology and Gaming
 - 🌱 I’m currently learning Hindi
-- 💞️ I’m looking to collaborate on noone
+- 💞️ I’m looking to collaborate on no one
 - 📫 How to reach me email avighna.18059@dpssv.in

 <!---